galaxyproject/iwc/workflows/scRNAseq/standard-scanpy/README.md

 ## Outputs

 - Final output is an Anndata object with annotations of louvain clusters.
-- Some informative plots from QC to end results
+- Some informative plots from QC to the end results